Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Desember 2025 05.30.19 UTC
+- WIB: Kamis, 25 Desember 2025 06.27.30 UTC
-- WITA: Kamis, 25 Desember 2025 06.30.19 UTC
+- WITA: Kamis, 25 Desember 2025 07.27.30 UTC
-- WIT: Kamis, 25 Desember 2025 07.30.19 UTC
+- WIT: Kamis, 25 Desember 2025 08.27.30 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: technology
+Kategori: funny